Beaches

 $30.00 - All day for vehicles with a trailer, buses or large RVs

 Before heading out to the beach, put the receipt on the dashboard of your car.
-Annual and Veteran parking decals must be permanently affixed to the front driver's side corner of the windshield so parking attendants can easily identify relevant information.
+Annual and Veteran parking decals must be permanently affixed to the front driver's side corner of the windshield so parking enforcement can easily identify relevant information.

 Some beach access points have food & drink available on a seasonal basis.
 Please visit the Dining page to see what options you may have.